-4. Excessive Load
+4. Workload

-A personal course of study of more than 160 points for a full year course of study or more than 80 points for a single semester is regarded as excessive.
-Candidates who wish to enrol for a course of study whose total points exceed 160 points for a full year or 80 points for a single semester must first obtain the approval of the Dean of Science.
+Candidates who wish to enrol for a course of study whose total points exceed 150 points for a full year or 75 points for a single semester must first obtain the approval of the Dean of Science.

 Note: Students should seek advice from the College office as to the recommended GPA for such a course of study.